A Master Planned Community in Durango, Colorado

 Mercy Hospital Campus

-Full-service medical center with specialists, urgent care, and a growing medical office district along Mercado Street.
+A full service medical center with specialists, urgent care, and a growing medical office district along Mercado Street.

 Miles of Trails

-Connected trail network linking to Telegraph Trails, Spur Line Trails, wetlands walks, and the future Animas River Trail connection.
+A connected trail network linking to Telegraph Trails, Spur Line Trails, wetlands walks, and the future Animas River Trail connection.

-Green & Sustainable
+Green and Sustainable

-LEED-standard commercial buildings, energy-efficient homes, night-sky lighting, and Durango's first Sustainable Development Program.
+LEED standard commercial buildings, energy efficient homes, night sky lighting, and Durango's first Sustainable Development Program.

-Dining & Shopping
+Dining and Shopping

 Homeslice Pizza, Taco Boy, Bear's General Store, and a growing lineup of neighborhood restaurants and retail.